Keeping your information safe

 Whether you are checking your email, making a purchase, on social media or in a chat room, it is quite likely that you have left personal information online.

-The following are several points to be aware of before entering personal information online:
+Here are several important points to keep in mind before entering personal information online.

-Your social media profiles, such as Facebook, Twitter or Instagram probably hold most of your personal information.
-You should learn about the privacy settings of your social media profiles.
-You can adjust these settings so that you only share personal information with your friends, for example.
+Your social media profiles, like Facebook, Twitter, or Instagram, probably have most of your personal info.
+It’s important to learn about the privacy settings on your accounts.
+You can change these settings so only your friends can see your personal information.

 Bank details